DanielLyi/3Dapp/README.md

 The Java style is based on the default IntelliJ Idea  Java code cleanup style.

 All the questions or issues are accepted.

+If you have any questions, please ask them by creating a new issue titled "question".